gersteinlab/UMG/README.md

 ### Notes ###

-All files are tab-delimited and end with /txt.
+All files are tab-delimited and end with .txt.

 A matrix index file must have the same matrix filename appended with 'index' (e.g. matrix.txt and matrix_index.txt).

 ### License ###

 UMG is under the MIT License, copyrighted by the Gerstein Lab.
-Please see License.md for more details.
+For more details, please see LICENSE.md.